worldpossible/RACHEL5/README.md

 The admin portal (port 8080) runs on uhttpd (migrate to nginx?)

-# what sends logs via datapost
+What sends logs via datapost?
-the "logs" user created by datapost -- su to logs, crontab -e to see the cron entry
+* the "logs" user created by datapost -- su to logs, crontab -e to see the cron entry

-# reduce en-datapost size:
+To reduce en-datapost size:

 ```
 ffmpeg -i en-datapost/content/video/about_datapost.mp4 en-datapost/content/video/about_datapost.small.mp4
 mv en-datapost/content/video/about_datapost.small.mp4 en-datapost/content/video/about_datapost.mp4
 ```

-# reduce en-moodle size:
+To reduce en-moodle size:

 ```
 for i in en-moodle/vids/*.mp4; do ffmpeg -i "$i" "${i%.*}.small.mp4"; done